allisondev16/my-notes/README.md

 Deployed in Heroku with this link: https://allisonotes.herokuapp.com

 The reference of this project was from Angela Yu's course in [Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp).
-With this project, I changed the css and added login/signup with a backend.
+With this project, I changed the CSS and added login/signup with a backend.
 I also used react-router-dom v6.

 # What I Learned